Axion: Cosmological implications

+The properties of the axion, such as the axion mass, decay constant, and abundance, all have implications for cosmology.

-Inflation suggests that if they exist, axions would be created abundantly during the Big Bang.
+Inflation theory suggests that if they exist, axions would be created abundantly during the Big Bang.
 Because of a unique coupling to the instanton field of the primordial universe (the "misalignment mechanism"), an effective dynamical friction is created during the acquisition of mass, following cosmic inflation.
 This robs all such primordial axions of their kinetic energy.

-Ultralight axion (ULA) with m ~ ×10^-22 eV/c2 is a kind of scalar field dark matter which seems to solve the small scale problems of CDM.
+An ultralight axion (ULA) with m ~ ×10^-22 eV/c2 is a kind of scalar field dark matter that seems to solve the small scale problems of CDM.
 A single ULA with a GUT scale decay constant provides the correct relic density without fine-tuning.

 Axions would also have stopped interaction with normal matter at a different moment after the Big Bang than other more massive dark particles.
 The lingering effects of this difference could perhaps be calculated and observed astronomically.

-If axions have low mass, thus preventing other decay modes (since there are no lighter particles to decay into), theories predict that the universe would be filled with a very cold Bose–Einstein condensate of primordial axions.
+If axions have low mass, thus preventing other decay modes (since there are no lighter particles to decay into), the low coupling constant thus predicts that the axion is not scattered out of its state despite its small mass so that the universe would be filled with a very cold Bose–Einstein condensate of primordial axions.
 Hence, axions could plausibly explain the dark matter problem of physical cosmology.
 Observational studies are underway, but they are not yet sufficiently sensitive to probe the mass regions if they are the solution to the dark matter problem with the fuzzy dark matter region starting to be probed via superradiance.
 High mass axions of the kind searched for by Jain and Singh (2007) would not persist in the modern universe.
 Moreover, if axions exist, scatterings with other particles in the thermal bath of the early universe unavoidably produce a population of hot axions.

 Low mass axions could have additional structure at the galactic scale.
-If they continuously fall into galaxies from the intergalactic medium, they would be denser in "caustic" rings, just as the stream of water in a continuously-flowing fountain is thicker at its peak.
+If they continuously fall into galaxies from the intergalactic medium, they would be denser in "caustic" rings, just as the stream of water in a continuously flowing fountain is thicker at its peak.
 The gravitational effects of these rings on galactic structure and rotation might then be observable.
 Other cold dark matter theoretical candidates, such as WIMPs and MACHOs, could also form such rings, but because such candidates are fermionic and thus experience friction or scattering among themselves, the rings would be less sharply defined.